RyanClementsHax/notes/architecture/distributedSystems/distributedSystems.md

 - its ok not to know everything
   - complex systems are exactly that and no experienced group of people can predict anything no matter how experienced they are
 - everyone has a different viewpoint on complexity and what is considered complex

-## Messaging

-- giving consumers leases for messages they consume allows for the message not to be lost and to quickly be consumed by some other consumer if that consumer goes down

 ## Job cancellation